Bunker Roy: Barefoot College

 Bunker is a founder of what is now called Barefoot College.
 After conducting a survey of water supplies in 100 drought-prone areas, Roy established the Social Work and Research Centre in 1972.
 Its mission soon changed from a focus on water and irrigation to empowerment and sustainability.
 The programs focused on siting water pumps near villages and training the local population to maintain them without dependence on outside mechanics, providing training as paramedics for local medical treatment, and on solar power to decrease dependence and time spent on kerosene lighting.

-He was recognized in 2010 in Time for the programs of the college which have trained more than 3 million people in skills including solar engineers, teachers, midwives, weavers, architects, and doctors.
+He was recognized in 2010 in Time for the programs of the college which have trained more than 3 million people in skills including solar engineers such as the Solar Mamas, teachers, midwives, weavers, architects, and doctors.

-He was married to ex-IAS [Aruna Roy] in 1970.
+He was married to ex-IAS Aruna Roy in 1970.

 Other work

 Roy was appointed by Rajiv Gandhi to the government's Planning Commission.
 He recommended that legislation be created that would apply a "code of conduct" for non-governmental organizations.
 He also proposed that a national council be created that would recommend "legitimate" organizations to the government and monitor their activities.
 Both of these recommendations were "fiercely" opposed as mechanisms that could be used to promote patronage of favored groups and quell organizations that were not supportive of a particular government or party.